doki-land/vmz-framework/readme.md

 ## What VMZ compiles

-VMZ is a full-stack application compiler.
 You write readable `.vmz` components and ordinary TypeScript; VMZ understands the application as a whole and compiles it into direct browser updates, server work, SSR output, resumable interaction, tests, and deployment artifacts.

 Its source surface is intentionally familiar to developers who like Vue-style single-file components, while the semantics stay VMZ-native.
 A `public` class field is a prop; a non-public field is component state; the compiler derives